 Even if you live in a hilly area where riding is a bit tougher you have a good option.

 Electric bicycles are pedal optional so you can pedal for exercise or activate pedal assist as you need it.
-They are enviornmentally friendly and can save a bundle on local travel expenses.
+They are environmentally friendly and can save a bundle on local travel expenses.

-An estimated 80% of the average persons travel is, driver only, and within 10 miles of home.
+An estimated 80% of the average persons travel is, with just the driver and within 10 miles of home.
 With gasoline prices approaching $2.50 per gallon in the USA imagine how much money bicycle riding can save you!

 I have included lots of great information but I resisted the urge to get too technical because it just isn't necessary unless you intend to ride competitively.
 I'll leave that stuff for the professional riders.
 It's just us folks and it's all down to earth stuff so........